Malik22G/Python/ML/Disease Prediction/README.md

 Each record represents symptoms (as binary features) and the corresponding disease.

 Installation
 Ensure you have Python 3.x installed.
-Install required libraries:
+Install the required libraries:

 bash
 Copy code